 - Curtailing operational costs by reducing the number of data hosting systems

-There are six major types of data migration and an individual data migration plan can include multiple types from the following:
+There are six majorand an individual can include multiple types from the following:

-Business Process Migration refers to the movement of business data, processes, and applications to a new environment.
+Migration refers to the movement of business data, processes, and applications to a new environment.
 This could include the transfer of databases and programs relating to business operations, products, and customer experiences.
-The driving factors of this type of migration are business reorganization, acquisitions, and mergers to realign goals or target new markets.
+The driving factors of this type of migration are business reorganization, acquisitions, and to realign goals or target new markets.

-Tips to Consider Before Data Migration
+Tips to Consider Before

 - Conducting pre-migration assessment of the existing system.
 This will help in better understanding the structure of the underlying system as well as in setting business goals for the migration.